 Stand Up & Children’s Theater & Theme Parks

-With these, there is a lot coming at you in addition to the planned show that you must deal with.
-Listening to the audience and inventing on the fly is a matter of survival.
+With these, there is a lot coming at you in addition to the planned show that you must deal with in real time.
+Listening to the audience and inventing on-the-fly is a matter of survival.
 Quick improvisational instincts are essential for any actor working these types of shows.

 It’s possible for this kind of work to bring a little money eventually (with theme parks you can earn a living), but at least stand up and children’s theater don’t cost you anything but creative work time and gas money.
 Other types of classroom or workshop learning for actors can be quite expensive and may not be as instructive without a live audience to play off of.